den-materials/mapping-wireframes/README.md

 *It is always a bad idea to copy/paste code.* It increases the risk of human error and cargo cult programming.
 HOWEVER, the code we're writing now is a prototype - a rough draft.
 As long as you're making a draft, not a finished project, you can copy/paste components to try them out and rapidly mock up your app design.

-Think about the pages you might need for your app, and start making them via copying your files, or chucks of your code, into new files.
+Think about the pages you might need for your app, and start making them via copying your files, or chunks of your code, into new files.

 ## Lorem Ipsum